Ask Yourself This Question Before You Name Your TourJune 30, 2017, Taylor Odgers

 Not only do you run the risk of visitors never finding your website, but also that returning visitors will choose to book a competitor’s tour because it was easier.
 Indexable inventory pages also allow you to fill those pages up with related keywords which will help your rankings.

-Luckily, Checkfront’s Site Builder automatically transforms your inventory into indexable search and mobile-friendly web pages so your visitors can easily find and book your tours.
+Luckily, Checkfront’s SEO Site Builder automatically transforms your inventory into indexable search and mobile-friendly web pages so your visitors can easily find and book your tours.

 So what should you name your tour?
 Don’t pick a creative name such as What Ales You Walking Tour.
 Simplicity can help your online presence.
 Make sure to include keywords for the type of tour you offer, your location, and any subcategory or distinct feature!
 Try using this template.